atooms-mirror/atooms/README.md

 Simulation backends
 -------------------

-Atooms has a generic simulation interface with callback logic that abstracts out most of the common parts of particle-based simulations.
+Atooms has a generic simulation interface that abstracts out most of the common parts of particle-based simulations.
 The actual simulation code is wrapped by a simulation "backend" that exposes a minimal but unified interface.
 This enables one to develop more complex simulation frameworks (e.g., [parallel tempering](https://gitlab.info-ufr.univ-montp2.fr/atooms/parallel_tempering)) that are essentially decoupled from the underlying simulation code.

 This is a quick example how to run 10000 molecular dynamics steps using the [RUMD](http://rumd.org) backend: